 Prior Authorization is required for all non-emergency transportation.
-This includes ambulance, ambulette, liver, taxi and group transports such as day treatment/day program.
+This includes ambulance, ambulette, livery, taxi and group transports such as day treatment/day program.

 The prior authorization of non-emergency transportation services is required to ensure that the recipient uses the mode of transportation most appropriate to the recipient's medical needs and that an adequate but less costly transportation plan cannot be arranged.

-Payment will not be made for non-emergency transport.
+Payment will not be made for non-emergency transports if the transportation vendor does not receive authorization for the transport.